lnls-dig/rsfsv-epics-ioc/README.md

 $ make uninstall &&
 $ make &&
 $ cd iocBoot/iocrsfsv &&
-$ procServ -n "RSFSV" -f -i ^C^D 20000 ./run.sh 10.0.18.77
+$ procServ -n "RSFSV" -f -i ^C^D 20000 ./run.sh -i "10.0.18.77" -p "TEST:" -r "RSFSV:"
 ```

-It is important to notice that the *DEVICE_IP* argument is passed after the
+It is important to notice that the *DEVICE_IP* is passed as an argument to the
-*./run.sh* in the last line.
+`./run.sh` script using the `-i` option (long form: `--device-ip`).
+The optional
+`-p` and `-r` options specify the prefix of the PV names.

 ### Caput